artsy/README/careers/ladder.md

         <ul>
           <li>Manage and coach Engineering Managers to be effective communicators and managers of their people.</li>
           <li>Can drive and improve EM hiring pipeline.</li>
-          <li>Ensures that EMs and TLs are mentoring and managing teams effectively towards results.</li>
+          <li>Ensures that EMs are mentoring and managing teams effectively towards results.</li>
         </ul>
       </td>
       <td class="border-top">